Unidata/awips2/docs/cave/bundles-and-procedures.md

 ### **File > Save Display**

 Save a product display within the AWIPS system.
-This syncs the display file between CAVE and the EDEX server.
+This saves the display both locally and to the EDEX server for your specific user.

 ---